-From post-war art and protest art of the 60s, new technologies have been playing an essential role in shaping this new wave of the current, even aiding to create new artforms, such as the much-discussed Forensic Architecture, a multidisciplinary research-based and politically committed group based at Goldsmith’s University London that uses architectural techniques and technologies to investigate cases of state violence and violations of human rights around the world.
+From post-war art and protest art of the 60s, new technologies have been playing an essential role in shaping this new wave of the current, even aiding to create new art forms, such as the much-discussed Forensic Architecture, a multidisciplinary research-based and politically committed group based at Goldsmith’s University London that uses architectural techniques and technologies to investigate cases of state violence and violations of human rights around the world.

 Guerrilla, Nazar says, comes from his practice of what he calls the “artistic digitalisation of memories into soundwaves”.
-Shattered breaks and footwork, early house and techno disrupted by noise and distortion filled with vocal samples and field recordings, narrate the true stories behind each track, giving the feeling of an eleven episode documentary series.
-The cutting track Bunker, for which Heppell has produced an impressive video, remembers the aftermath of the 55-day war that followed the 1992 elections and left more than 12,000 dead.
+Shattered breaks and footwork, early house and techno disrupted by noise and distortion filled with vocal samples and field recordings narrate the true stories behind each track, giving the feeling of an eleven-episode documentary series.
+The cutting track Bunker, for which Heppell has produced an impressive video, remembers the aftermath of the 55-day war that followed the 1992 elections and left over 12,000 dead.

 With an opening sequence reminiscent of the silhouette cut-ups of Lotte Reninger and the spacial aesthetics of Tropico (an acclaimed simulation video game which also covers political issues in the modern world – including election fraud, restriction of speech, totalitarianism and corruption), the video seduces you into its intricate spaces from the very first start.

-Wary of the potential for it to be a lure to trap them in the heart of enemy territory, the UNITA party supporters helped stage and voted in the election.
+Wary of the potential for a lure to trap them in the heart of the enemy territory, the UNITA party supporters helped stage and vote in the election.
 When the result was declared a victory for the ruling party, it disintegrated into claims of a rigged vote.
 MPLA troops began killing rival supporters all across the city, at voting stations and newspaper headquarters and in the street, in violence that would reignite another 13 years of civil war.

-Two luxury hotels, the Tropico and the Turismo, usually the domain of international journalists in Luanda were the accommodation of the opposition parties staying in the capital for the election.
+Two luxury hotels, the Tropico and the Turismo, usually the domain of international journalists in Luanda, were the accommodation of the opposition parties staying in the capital for the election.
 When the election erupted into violence, the people staying in the hotels were forced to barricade themselves in their rooms to hide from the government army squads sent to kill them.

-As Bunker is written from the perspective of someone trying to survive inside the hotel Heppell wanted to create a line of flight through this situation: Initially, I tried to create an accurate reconstruction of the actual spaces within the hotels, but through the process, this changed.
+As Bunker is written from the perspective of someone trying to survive inside the hotel, Heppell wanted to create a line of flight through this situation: Initially, I tried to create an accurate reconstruction of the actual spaces within the hotels, but through the process, this changed.
 Through researching the Angolan civil war, I wanted to create something that would create the emotional context for the song.
-A claustrophobia of ruptured rooms, skeletal remains of luxury hotels, the transformation of personal space turned into political no-man’s land through extreme violence, the shifting centre of an infinite war.
+A claustrophobia of ruptured rooms, skeletal remains of luxury hotels, the transformation of personal space turned into a political no man’s land through extreme violence, the shifting centre of an infinite war.
 The camera moves as the memory of a soul on the breeze through a city experiencing a coup after an election.